pgcentralfoundation/pgrx/README.md

  ‡ A local PostgreSQL server installation is not required. `cargo pgrx` can download and compile PostgreSQL versions on its own.

- ⹋ PGRX has not been tested to work on 32-bit, but the library correcly handles conversion of `pg_sys::Datum` to and from `int8` and `double` types.
+ ⹋ PGRX has not been tested to work on 32-bit, but the library attempts to handle conversion of `pg_sys::Datum` to and from `int8` and `double` types.
 Use it only for your own risk.
 We do not plan to add offical support without considerable ongoing technical and financial contributions.